npm/npm/README.md

 password, you're boned.
 [Email isaacs](mailto:i@izs.me) and he'll delete the record from the registry so that you can re-add it.

-If you break your `.npmrc` file, but you remember your file, you can put your user auth back by using the `base64` program like so:
+If you break your `.npmrc` file, but you remember your password, you can put your user auth back by using the `base64` program like so:

     npm config set auth $( echo user:pass | base64 )